-Mullets are without a doubt one of the most polarizing hairstyles around.
-Luckily, for those of you not willing to give up the heydays of the ‘80s, there are a few ways to modernize this haircut.
+Mullets are, without a doubt, one of the most polarizing hairstyles around.
+Luckily, for those not willing to give up the heydays of the '80s, there are a few ways to modernize this haircut.
 The modern mullet is all about texture—and what better way to embrace texture than with a choppy style?
-Business in the front, party in the back is old news, because this style is party all over!
+Business in the front, party in the back is old news because this style is a party all over!

-Shags are one of our favorite choppy hairstyles and one of the biggest hair trends of the year, so there’s no time like the present than to schedule an appointment.
-Don’t worry, you’re going to be just as obsessed with your style as we are!
+Shags are one of our favorite choppy hairstyles and one of the year's biggest hair trends, so there's no time like the present to schedule an appointment.
+Don't worry; you will be just as obsessed with your style as we are!

 Medium Choppy Hairstyle

-You don’t have to opt for a short haircut to fully embrace a choppy hairstyle.
-If you’re more into long choppy hairstyles, ask your stylist to maintain your length but cut slightly choppy ends.
-This will give your style some extra texture and edginess without compromising your signature length.
+You don't have to opt for a short haircut to embrace a choppy hairstyle fully.
+If you're into long choppy hairstyles, ask your stylist to maintain your length but cut slightly choppy ends.
+This will give your style extra texture and edginess without compromising your signature length.

 Choppy Long Layers

 A v-shaped cut also maintains length while creating some beautiful dimension.
-When choppy layers are added, it allows for more movement—a major plus.
+When choppy layers are incorporated, it allows for more movement—a major plus.

-If you love the texture and movement choppy hairstyles afford but aren’t ready to completely commit to a choppy ‘do, opt for choppy bangs.
+Love the texture and movement choppy hairstyles afford but aren't ready to completely commit to a choppy 'do?
+Opt for choppy bangs.
 Your textured fringe will give some much-needed edge to your otherwise polished style.